aws/secrets-store-csi-driver-provider-aws/README.md

 git clone https://github.com/aws/secrets-store-csi-driver-provider-aws
 cd secrets-store-csi-driver-provider-aws
 ```
-2. Set the AWS region and ECR repository name in bash shell variables to be used later:
+2. Set the AWS Region and ECR repository name in bash shell variables to be used later:
 ```bash
 export REGION=<REGION>
 export PRIVREPO=<ACCOUNT>.dkr.ecr.$REGION.amazonaws.com/secrets-store-csi-driver-provider-aws
 ```
-Where `<REGION>` is the AWS region in which your Kubernetes cluster is running, and `<ACCOUNT>` is your AWS account ID.
+Where `<REGION>` is the AWS Region in which your Kubernetes cluster is running, and `<ACCOUNT>` is your AWS account ID.
 3. Create the ECR repository:
 ```bash
 aws --region $REGION ecr create-repository --repository-name secrets-store-csi-driver-provider-aws # Only do this once